Referencing your sources

 Referencing is essentially about ensuring that your reader can locate the work that you are citing.
 There are various systems for doing this but most University of Portsmouth students are expected to use APA 6th Edition.
 Some will be asked to use Vancouver (School of Pharmacy and Biomedical Sciences) or Oscola (law).
 Always check with your lecturers what style you should use.

 In addition, good habits of note taking and managing your references, from initial reading to final citation in a submitted piece of work, will help you to save time hunting for a tiny reference detail when you’re under pressure of deadlines.
 Whether you use a notebook and pen, an app on your phone, cards in a shoebox or a dedicated piece of software, it’s worth developing good habits from the outset.
-Note that apps and the ‘cite’ button found in many databases can be really helpful, but their output should always be checked against Referencing@Portsmouth for accuracy.
+Note that apps and the ‘cite’ button found in many databases can be really helpful, but their output should always be checked against Cite Them Right for accuracy.
 You may find referencing management software helpful.

 * Newton, I. (1675).
 Letter to Robert Hooke dated February 5.